Stroke is deadly and dreadful

 Stroke remains the fourth leading cause of death in Singapore and is one of the top contributors of adult disability – 63% of stroke patients have some disability within three months.
 The silent and deadly nature of stroke, as well as the resulting long-term disability, makes it one of the most dreadful illnesses which everyone fears.
 Traditional Chinese Medicine (TCM) has been used for many centuries and is still widely used today in many countries (especially south and east Asia) for the treatment and prevention of stroke, complementing conventional western medical care.
 However, most people are still unaware of the benefits that TCM can offer in the long, arduous process of stroke rehabilitation.
 This article hopes to shed light on how TCM views stroke, the types of TCM treatments and their benefits in stroke recovery.

 What is stroke?

 From a biomedical perspective, stroke occurs when blood supply to the brain is interrupted.
 This causes brain cells to lose their function, thus leading to the signs and symptoms commonly observed.
 There are two main types of stroke:

 - Ischaemic stroke occurs due to blockage of the blood vessel, limiting blood flow to the brain.
 It is the most common type, accounting for 74% of strokes in Singapore.

-- Haemorrhagic stroke occurs due to rupture of blood vessel, causing bleeding into the brain.
+- Hemorrhagic stroke occurs due to rupture of a blood vessel, causing bleeding into the brain.
 This makes up 24% of strokes in Singapore.